apache/pekko/docs/src/main/paradox/routing.md

 We create a `Router` and specify that it should use @apidoc[routing.RoundRobinRoutingLogic] when routing the messages to the routees.

-The routing logic shipped with Akka are:
+The routing logic shipped with Pekko are:

  * @apidoc[routing.RoundRobinRoutingLogic]
  * @apidoc[routing.RandomRoutingLogic]